 Well, it turns out that the increased revenue from offering new, costlier stamps would be more than offset by the expense of having to collect and destroy outdated stamps each time the postage rate changes.

 With forever stamps, everyone wins.
 You can buy a stockpile of stamps when rates are set to go up and save yourself those extra cents.
-You might even invest those small savings using a popular stock trading app that allows you to buy fractions of shares with as little as a $1.

 Meanwhile, the Postal Service wins because it will never have to track down "expired" postage.